Kalebu/pyswahili/README.md

 ## pyswahili Transpiler
-Transpiler(Pyswahili) is for converting the the swahili version of python to english version so that it can be intepreted by the python Intepreter
+Transpiler(Pyswahili) is for converting the swahili version of python to english version so that it can be intepreted by the python Intepreter

 ## extension ?